 Salt or chloride is a permanent pollutant; it does not degrade over time in our environment.
 As a result, just one teaspoon of salt is enough to permanently pollute 5 gallons of water!
 About 350,000 tons of deicing chemicals are applied just in the metro area each year, and most of it (about 78 percent) is retained in local surface and groundwater.

 As we noted in the 2016 State of the River Report, chloride levels in the metro Mississippi River increased 81 percent between 1985 and 2014.
 While river levels are still low, many nearby lakes and tributaries that connect to the river aren’t so lucky.
-Of tested metro area water bodies, 39 are impaired for excess chloride with another 38 close to exceeding state standards.
+According to state data, 50 waters are already impaired by chloride and another 75 are high risk.

-FMR has joined a large and diverse coalition of organizations working to advance chloride reduction legislation, using a voluntary certification approach.
+FMR is part of a coalition of organizations working together to advance chloride reduction legislation, using a voluntary certification approach.

 - Statewide voluntary “smart salt” training: Better training for private and public salt applicators can reduce salt application 30-70 percent without compromising public safety.
 Minnesota's existing (federally-funded) Smart Salt training program is currently restricted to the metro area.